rojomisin/chef-play/README.md

 ### Attributes

 * `servicename` - Service name to run as.
 Defaults to name of resource block.
-* `source` - URI to archive or directory path to exploded archive.
+* `source` - URI to archive (zip, tar.gz, or tgz) or directory path to exploded archive.
 * `checksum` - The SHA-256 checksum of the file.
 Use to prevent resource from re-downloading a file.
 When  local file matches the checksum, the chef-client will not download it.
 * `project_name` - Used to identify start script executable.
 Defaults to project name derived from standalone